 During treatment, avoid irritating soaps and lotions.
 Having intercourse may also irritate the skin, and it is best to avoid that until treatment is finished.
 It may take several weeks for a genital wart treatment to be effective, depending on the type of treatment.

-Remember, genital warts are different than warts on the hand or feet.
-Do not try an over-the-counter remedy for these areas, as it could damage the delicate skin in the genital region.
-Dr. Lodge, an experienced OBGYN in Cool Springs, can prescribe the best course of treatment that won’t damage your skin.
+Remember, genital warts are different from warts on the hand or feet.
+Do not try an over-the-counter remedy for these areas, or attempt to remove warts from the genital area yourself.
+This could damage the delicate skin in the genital region.

-Can Female Genital Warts Be Cured
+Can Female Genital Warts Be Cured?

 Unfortunately, there is no medical cure for the human papillomavirus (HPV) itself.
 Some people’s bodies are able to clear the virus naturally over time.
 You will need screenings to confirm if the virus is still active in your body.